1x6/xenylist/README.md

 ## Support

-If you have questions or want reasonable support, join the [discord server](https://discord.gg/P9dKS2C8h3).
+If you have questions or want reasonable support, [contact me](https://xeny.uk).

 ## Other info